huyaber/huyaber/README.md

 # huyaber
-Modern AI SAAS for serverless oriented processing of massive datasets
+Modern AI SAAS for serverless oriented processing of massive datasets to make the world a better place.